Ozdoagency/yt-dlp/README.md

-                                    specify a field to match if the field is present, use "!field" to check if the field is not present, and "&" to check multiple conditions.
-Use a "\" to escape "&" or quotes if needed.
+                                    specify a field to match if the field is present, use "!field" to check if the field is not present, and "&" to check multiple

+                                    quotes if needed.
 If used multiple times, the filter matches if at least one of the conditions is met.
 E.g. --match-filters